Roorings/SUSTech_Statistical-Courses-Materials/README.md

 This repository contains the course materials of many statistical courses opened by Southern University of Science and Technology.

-### Ordinary Differential Equations A
+### Applied Stochastic Processes
-常微分方程 A ｜ MA201A | 2020Spring
+应用随机过程 ｜ MA208 ｜ 2020Spring
-- Exercise class notes
 - Course notes

-### Network Science and Computing
-网络科学与计算 ｜ STA404 | 2021Spring
-- Final summary

-### Linear Algebral
-线性代数I ｜ MA103A | 2018Fall
-- Course notes
+  - Chapter 1-3

-线性代数II ｜ MA104B | 2019Spring
-- Midterm review
+  - Chapter 4-6

 ### Calculus